-The ideal temperature for hibiscus is between 55 °F to 70 °F (13 °C and 21 °C), which makes the state of Florida ideal for hibiscus.
-In Florida, you can grow your hibiscus outdoors without any problem, in other states, it will be necessary to grow hibiscus in pots or protect it during the winter.
+The ideal temperature for hibiscus is between 55 °F and 70 °F (13 °C and 21 °C), which makes the state of Florida ideal for hibiscus.
+In Florida, you can grow your hibiscus outdoors without any problem.
+In other states, you will need to grow hibiscus in pots to move them inside or protect them during the winter for overwintering.

 How and When to Prune Hibiscus in Florida